For board meetings, see the board meetings page.

 To provide opportunity to every North Carolinian and ensure economic mobility.

-To hold ourselves accountable and set higher expectations for every institution.
+To hold ourselves accountable and set higher expectations for ourselves.

 And to commit ourselves to our public identity and take ownership of our role advancing public discourse, debate and the public good.

 UNC System President Friday used to issue a powerful challenge to students.